mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

 1) Improvements to Fractional Water Allocation Protocol:-

 The current version retrieves only the latest reservoir water level, allocation proposals and allocation plans.
-I propose an improvement to the contract to retrieve the full history and display as an interactive histogram on the app interface.
+I propose an improvement to the contract to retrieve the full history and display as an interactive histogram on the app user interface.

 2) Surplus Water Trade Protocol Implementation:-